What Is a Stablecoin?

 Fiat-collateralized stablecoins

-Fiat-collateralized stablecoins are backed by a reserve of traditional currency, like the US dollar or euro.
+Fiat-collateralized stablecoins are backed by a reserve of traditional currencies, such as the US dollar or the euro.
 The issuing entity typically holds these reserves in a 1:1 ratio, ensuring each stablecoin can be redeemed for its equivalent fiat value.

-Because they are fully backed, fiat-collateralized stablecoins are less risky than other types, although they depend on centralized entities for stability.
-Examples include USDT (Tether) and USDC.
+Because they are fully backed and fiat-collateralized, stablecoins are less risky than other types, though they depend on centralized entities for stability.
+Examples include USDT and USDC.

 Crypto-collateralized stablecoins

-Crypto-collateralized stablecoins are backed by other cryptocurrencies as collateral, creating a decentralized backing method.
+Crypto-collateralized stablecoins are backed by other cryptocurrencies, providing a decentralized backing mechanism.
 To address price volatility, they are often over-collateralized, meaning more cryptocurrency is held in reserve than the stablecoins issued.

 This approach introduces risk from the collateral's volatility and offers a transparent, decentralized alternative.
 DAI is a well-known example of a crypto-backed stablecoin that uses Ethereum as collateral.